h-havenga/jekyll/_posts/2017-11-10-languages.markdown

 never think that an language is useless beyond an airport!
 I think as future scientists we have a obligation to take one this challenge.
-So whatever your mother tongue is go out and write in it whenever you can, even if it's just for yourself like a note on the desk, just write it!
+So whatever your mother tongue is go out and write in it whenever you can, even if it's just for yourself

 So on that rant, I am going to challenge myself to improve my Afrikaans vocabulary again, by writing some stuff and also reading